phia-digiteer/dotnet-task-evaluator/README.md

 - Apply practical architectural concepts to guide decisions
 - Enhance functionality where needed or where something feels off
 - Work with EF Core to interact with data cleanly
 - Optionally introduce supporting tests or clarifying documentation

+### 📦 Commit Guidelines

+Please commit frequently as you work.
+Avoid one big fat commit at the end.
+Each commit should:

+- Have a clear, descriptive message (e.g., Add TaskService)-Explain your reasoning if you're making assumptions or design choices
+- Show incremental progress (yes, even small ones!)
+- Your commit history helps us understand your thinking — don’t hide the struggle 💪